AireStream

 FAQ answers that reference the question rather than restate it pass human readability tests but fail extraction entirely.

-Two independent studies confirmed that 62 per cent of brands are technically invisible to AI despite heavy investment in traditional SEO (Semrush, 2026; Fuel Online, 2026).
-Seventy-two per cent receive zero AI citations despite active SEO efforts (AuthorityTech, 2026).
+The majority of brands are technically invisible to AI despite heavy investment in traditional SEO, and most receive no AI citations despite active SEO efforts (Semrush, 2026).
 For IFAs, professional services writing conventions reward connected argument.
 This is structurally incompatible with AI extraction.

 What AI-Visible IFA Businesses Have in Common

 When we analyse IFA businesses appearing in ChatGPT and Perplexity recommendations, three characteristics recur.
 Each service description contains entity, service type, target client, geography, and outcome in a single self-contained passage.
-Content is updated at least quarterly: pages not refreshed within 90 days are three times more likely to lose AI citations (Search Engine Land, 2026).
-Brands cited via third-party editorial sources appear at 6.5 times the rate of brands with website-only corroboration (AuthorityTech, 2026).
+Content is updated at least quarterly: pages not refreshed regularly are more likely to lose AI citations (Search Engine Land, 2026).
+Brands cited via third-party editorial sources appear far more often than brands with website-only corroboration.
 A structured page where every paragraph passes the Island Test outperforms a 3,000-word guide built for human reading.

 The Diagnostic Test and Practical Requirements for IFA AI Visibility